-- 1 Corporate Business Plan Quarterly Progress Report for the period 1 April to 30 June 2018, which is shown as Attachment 1 to this Report; - 2 Capital Works Quarterly Report for the period 1 April to 30 June 2018, which is shown as Attachment 2 to this Report.
+- 1 Corporate Business Plan Quarterly Progress Report for the period 1 April to 30 June 2018, which is shown as Attachment 1 to Report CJ137-08/18; - 2 Capital Works Quarterly Report for the period 1 April to 30 June 2018, which is shown as Attachment 2 to Report CJ137-08/18.

-The City's Corporate Business Plan 2017/18-2021/22 demonstrates how the objectives of the City's Strategic Community Plan are translated into a five-year delivery program.
+The City's Corporate Business Plan 2017-18-2021-22 demonstrates how the objectives of the City's Strategic Community Plan are translated into a five year delivery program.

-The Corporate Business Plan was endorsed by Council on 15 August 2017 (CJ132-08/17 refers).
-The Plan contains the major projects and priorities for the five-year delivery period and more detailed information with quarterly milestones on projects that the City intends to deliver in the 2017/18 financial year.
+The Corporate Business Plan was endorsed by Council at its meeting held on 15 August 2017 (CJ132-08/17 refers).
+The Plan contains the major projects and priorities for the five year delivery period and more detailed information with quarterly milestones on projects that the City intends to deliver in the 2017-18 financial year.